 ER? is mainly expressed in tumours of female sex steroid hormone responsive tissues such as the mammary gland, endometrium, and ovary.
 ER? protein is expressed in 60-70% of female breast cancers (ER+/PR- 19-22%; ER+/PR+ 49-53%).
 Other tumours expressing ER? are meningiomas, salivary gland tumours, some neuroendocrine tumours, and some colorectal and hepatocellular carcinomas.

-which only remnants of normal epithelial and stromal cells must be ER positive serving as internal positive tissue control.
-Positive staining reaction of the stromal cells breast tissue indicates that a high sensitive protocol is being applied, whereas the sensitivity cannot be evaluated in the normal epithelial cells alone as they express high levels of ER.
+To validate the specificity of the IHC protocol further, an ER negative breast carcinoma must be included as primary negative tissue control, in which only remnants of normal epithelial and stromal cells should be ER positive, serving as internal positive tissue control.
+Positive staining reaction of the stromal cells in breast tissue indicates that the IHC protocol provides a high analytical sensitivity for ER, whereas the analytical sensitivity cannot reliably be evaluated in normal epithelial cells in breast as they typically express moderate to high levels of ER.